 CELEBRATING 25 Years

-Today, Hilltop Artists continues to provide tuition-free glass instruction to youth who face many obstacles to success — never refusing services based on past behavior, grades, disabilities, or artistic talent.
-Student graduation rates and other indicators of success reflect the amazing power of glass art to transform lives.
-The popularity of public glass sales and the number of installations throughout the community speaks to the creativity and strength of Hilltop Artists’ students.
+Hilltop Artists serves over 650 students a year through its programming, and continues to provide tuition-free glass instruction to youth who may face significant obstacles to success.
+Students are never turned away based on past behavior, grades, disabilities, or artistic talent.
+Student graduation rates and other indicators of success reflect the impact of the community students gain through learning glass art at Hilltop Artists.
 Hilltop Artists is dedicated to its mission:

 Using glass art to connect young people from diverse cultural and